regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 people-<apiKey>-<env>
 ```

-Unfortunately it's not possible to choose a table created with a `grapqhl @model type` from the amplify cli.
+Unfortunately, it's not possible to choose a table created with a `grapqhl @model type` from the amplify cli.
 But it's already being addressed here: [github/aws-amplify/issue#997](https://github.com/aws-amplify/amplify-cli/issues/997){target="_blank" rel="noopener"}

 ## Source on Github